GhiwaDaccache/cadence/README.md

 <img src="./readme/title2.svg"/>

 > A mobile app that tracks the runner's pace, then matches it with the music's BPM (Beats Per Minute).
->
-> Cadence revolutionizes your runs by integrating live running data with dynamic music playback.
-Our app ensures that every step is perfectly synced with the rhythm, enhancing motivation and performance.
+> Cadence transforms your running experience by syncing your pace with the beats of your favorite music.
+With real-time tracking of your running data, the app ensures that every stride aligns with the rhythm, enhancing performance and adding a sense of enjoyment to your runs.

 ### User Stories
 - As a user, I want to be able to listen to music according to my pace, so that the music matches my rhythm without having to take care of it manually.